 5. Best Experience for K-12: Rhomaleosaurus: Back to Life in Virtual Reality

 This partnership between the Natural History Museum in London and Google is a remarkable experience for K-12 and people of any age.
 The experience Rhomaleosaurus: Back to Life in Virtual Reality teleports you to the Natural History Museum in London.
-Opening the doors of the museum to virtual visitors is an amazing learning opportunity.
-It’s available on Google Cardboard, YouTube 360 and Daydream View.
+Opening the doors of the museum to virtual visitors is a fantastic learning opportunity.
+It’s available on Google Cardboard, YouTube 360, and Daydream View.

 6. Best Use of VR in Journalism: The New York Times